tanmayk26/T1-phoenix-22FA/README.md

 ### Song Popularity Prediction

-Our main focus question: What features affect Popularity of the song on Spotify?
+Our main focus question: What features affect the Popularity of the song on Spotify?

-Our smart questions:
+## Our smart questions:
 1) How energy affects popularity?
 2) How does loudness affect popularity?
 3) How does acousticness affect popularity?